PacketX/GRISM-APH-XML-DOC/README.md

 # GRISM APH XML

-Welcome to the GitBook starter template!
-Here you'll get an overview of all the amazing features GitBook offers to help you build beautiful, interactive documentation.
+Welcome to the GRISM APH XML usage guide.
+This space walks you through the structure of the APH XML payloads, how to generate them, and the conventions our team follows when exchanging data.

-You'll see some of the best parts of GitBook in action — and find help on how you can turn this template into your own.
+Inside you'll find environment prerequisites, sample XML snippets, troubleshooting steps, and tips for adapting the GRISM workflows to your own projects.